Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel: Background

 The Polyanskiy-Poor-Verd\'u converse bound \cite{polyanskiy2010channel} (Theorem 38) states that for any code of size $M$ over BEC $E_n^{(\delta)}$ with $n$ input bits and erasure probability $\delta$, the decoding error probability $\ve$ is lower-bounded by

-The BDC $D^{(\delta)}_n$ is degraded with respect to $E_n^{(\delta)}$.
-Thus, the error probability for the code $M$ over the BDC is also lower-bounded by \eqref{eq:bec}.
-Note that using binary search one can translate this bound to an upper bound on $\bfM(D^{(\delta)}_n,\ve)$ as well.
-Therefore, we call \eqref{eq:bec} the BEC bound for the BDC channel.
+The BDC $D^{(\delta)}_n$ and the Gallager's insertion channel $G_n^{(\delta)}$ are degraded with respect to $E_n^{(\delta)}$ as a BEC channel is obtained by revealing the positions of deletions and insertions as side information \cite{fertonani10novel, fertonani11upper}.
+Thus, the error probability for the code of size $M$ over the BDC is also lower-bounded by \eqref{eq:bec}.
+Note that using binary search, one can translate this bound to an upper bound on $\bfM(D^{(\delta)}_n,\ve)$ and $\bfM(G^{(\delta)}_n,\ve)$ as well.
+We will call the latter bound \emph{the BEC bound} for the BDC or for the Gallager's insertion channel.